How Notion Brings Its AI Interface to Life in Slack

 Notion has always been the place where teams keep their plans, documents, decisions, and shared knowledge.
 Slack is where discussions, debates, and decisions happen in real time.
 Rather than treating those as separate worlds, Notion connected them.

 Behind the scenes, Notion AI draws from both places.
-Slack’s search capabilities allow Notion to access relevant messages and threads, whilst Notion provides the structured, long-term record of work.
+Slack’s search capabilities allow Notion to access relevant messages and threads, while Notion provides the structured, long-term record of work.
 The result is fewer manual handoffs.
-Instead of ending with ‘we should do this,’ conversations feed directly into the systems where work is written down, updated, and carried forward.
+Instead of ending with “we should do this,” conversations feed directly into the systems where work is written down, updated, and carried forward.

 A workplace that improves with every question